Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/flutter/index.md

  Sessions are handled automatically so you don't have to manually call an API like `startSession()` or `endSession()`.
 Amplitude groups events together by session.
 A session represents a single period of user activity, with a start and end time.
  Different SDKs track sessions differently, depending on the requirements of the platform.
-You can choose to automatically log start and end session events corresponding to the start and end of a user's session.
+On Android and iOS, you can choose to automatically log start and end session events corresponding to the start and end of a user's session.
+This is not supported on Flutter Web.

 ```dart
 //Enable automatically log start and end session events